Cactusmusic.ca 2016 John Vere 1-866-992-9663

 The RDKB Woodstove Exchange Program = Update May 2016

 Upgrade and stay Warmer, Safer and use less Firewood. $250 Grants now available.

 The BC Government released funding to continue with the Woodstove Exchange Program for the 2016 season.
-We have approval for 22 stove exchanges.
-I have already submitted 6 exchanges as of Jan,28 2016.
-There are only 16 more exchanges available so do not dilly dally.
+We have approval for 22 stove exchanges. ( note: 12 have been used so far)

 The program will run from January until May 30 2016.
 As bonus all grant recipients will be receiving a goody pack which includes a burn safe DVD, a very cool moisture meter worth $40, and a flue temperature gauge.

 Please make sure you have the latest tracking form from the link found below.
 My mailing address has changed to 7400 Danshin Village Road V0H 1H5.
 Make sure on the tracking form to be clear of the location address and your mailing address if different.
 We especially need to know if you are living in a city or in the rural area outside the city.
 Grand Forks and Fruitvale as example.This is super important for receiving top up grants if they apply to your location.

 Read about the TOP UP GRANTS HERE

 This is a very simple grant you can apply for if you live anywhere in the RDKB.
 All you need to do is dispose of any outdated Wood Burning Stove and replace it with a modern EPA approved appliance.